-The economic logic behind this once standard view is simple.
-Fixing the price of any good or service above its market price will result in lower demand.
+The economic logic behind this once-standard view is simple: fixing the price of any good or service above its market price will result in lower demand.
 In the labor market, this means that any worker who does not deliver enough value to offset an artificially high minimum wage will be unemployed.

 Youth unemployment statistics highlight the impact of minimum wages.
-In mid-2012, more than two years after the end of the last recession, teenage unemployment (16 years - 19 years of age) was 25 percent, compared to a 6.7 percent unemployment rate for prime age workers, who are between 25-54 years old.

-Even today, with the strongest job market in the last 50 years, teen unemployment is 12.6 percent, compared to prime age worker unemployment of 2.9 percent.
+In mid-2012, more than two years after the end of the last recession, teenage unemployment (ages sixteen to nineteen) was 25 percent, compared to a 6.7 percent unemployment rate for prime age workers (ages twenty-five to fifty-four).
+Even in 2019, with the strongest job market in the last fifty years, teenage unemployment was 12.6 percent, compared to a prime age worker unemployment rate of 2.9 percent (US Bureau of Labor Statistics 2020a, 2020b).

-Despite the simple economic logic described above, and the observed large difference in unemployment rates by age, some commentators today hold the view that raising the minimum wage will have little, if any effect on unemployment, and instead will substantially raise the standard of living among nearly all low-wage workers.
+Despite the simple economic logic described above, and the observed large difference in unemployment rates by age, some commentators today hold the view that raising the minimum wage will have little, if any, effect on unemployment and instead will substantially raise the standard of living among nearly all low-wage workers.

-Perhaps the major factor driving this change in opinion was research by David Card and Alan Kreuger (2015).
-In an influential paper, Card and Krueger compared changes in employment in fast food restaurants between New Jersey, which increased its hourly wage from \$4.25 to \$5.05 in 1992, and Pennsylvania, which kept its minimum wage at \$4.25.
-They surveyed about 400 fast food restaurants near the New Jersey-Eastern Pennsylvania border by phone, and asked restaurant managers about employment levels before and after the New Jersey minimum wage change.
+Perhaps the major factor driving this change in opinion was research by David Card and Alan Krueger (1994, 2015).
+In an influential paper, Card and Krueger (1994) compared changes in employment in fast-food restaurants between New Jersey, which increased its hourly wage from \$4.25 to \$5.05 in 1992, and Pennsylvania, which kept its minimum wage at \$4.25.
+They surveyed about four hundred fast-food restaurants near the New Jersey-Eastern Pennsylvania border by phone and asked restaurant managers about employment levels before and after the New Jersey minimum wage change.

-They reported that the New Jersey restaurants had expanded employment by nearly three fulltime equivalent workers relative to Pennsylvania restaurants.
-This result was extremely surprising, as it defies the most basic economic argument that artificially raising wages of lowskilled labor depresses the demand for that labor.
+They reported that the New Jersey restaurants had expanded employment by nearly three full-time equivalent workers relative to Pennsylvania restaurants.
+This result was extremely surprising, as it defies the most basic economic argument that artificially raising wages of low-skilled labor depresses the demand for that labor.

-However, there are problems with Card and Krueger's analysis, including data collection and with their research design.
-In terms of data collection, Card and Krueger relied on telephone surveys with the restaurants.
+However, there are problems with Card and Krueger's analysis, including data collection and their research design.
+In terms of data collection, Card and Krueger (1994) relied on telephone surveys with the restaurants.
 Subsequent research based on better data collection showed very different results.

-In a series of papers and a book, David Neumark and William Wascher review many minimum wage studies, including that of Card and Krueger.
-In contrast to Card and Krueger, Neumark and Wascher redo the New Jersey and Pennsylvania fast food restaurant study by using administrative payroll data from fast food restaurants, rather than telephone interviews.
-Payroll data is more reliable than the telephone interview responses obtained by Card and Kruger because restaurants have a legal obligation to report taxable income and costs.
+In a series of papers and a book, David Neumark and William Wascher (2000, 2008) review many minimum wage studies, including that of Card and Krueger (1994).
+In contrast to Card and Krueger (1994), Neumark and Wascher redo the New Jersey and Pennsylvania fast-food restaurant study by using administrative payroll data from fast-food restaurants rather than telephone interviews.
+Payroll data are more reliable than the telephone interview responses obtained by Card and

+Krueger (1994) because restaurants have a legal obligation to report taxable income and costs.

-In contrast to the Card and Krueger study, Neumark and Wascher found that the higher minimum wage in New Jersey had reduced New Jersey employment by about four percent relative to Pennsylvania, in which the minimum wage was not changed.
-This finding is in line with standard economic logic and with the majority of previous empirical estimates of the impact of minimum wage.
+In contrast to the Card and Krueger study, Neumark and Wascher found that the higher minimum wage in New Jersey had reduced New Jersey employment by about 4 percent relative to Pennsylvania, in which the minimum wage was not changed.
+This finding is in line with standard economic logic and with the majority of previous empirical estimates of the impact of a minimum wage.